 One thing is clear here — 10% isn’t the magic number.
-At least for these marketing mavens, who are targeting growth and doing so very successfully thanks to their investment in the services they sell.
+At least for these software and marketing mavens, who are targeting growth and doing so very successfully thanks to their investment in showcasing the services they sell.

-In the technological age, it is no surprise that technology companies dominated Forbes list of top brands in 2014.
-Microsoft, Intel, Google and Apple are four successful, well-known, multi-national companies.
+In the digital age, it is no surprise that technology companies dominated the Forbes list of top brands in 2016.
+Microsoft, Google, Apple and Intel are four successful, well-known, multinational companies.
 As monsters in their industry, they are established, have much higher revenue and are not looking for the same type of exposure as a smaller company might be.
 While they clearly have the revenue, do these established brands need to keep investing in marketing?
 The answer is yes, just not as aggressively.
-As Horace Dediu, founder of independent research firm Asymco and a former Nokia business development manager said in a Reuters article, “The stronger, more differentiated the product, the less it needs to be propped up by advertising (referring to Apples ad spend).”
+As Horace Dediu, founder of independent research firm Asymco and a former Nokia business development manager, said in a Reuters article, “The stronger, more differentiated the product, the less it needs to be propped up by advertising (referring to Apple’s ad spend).”

 Marketing in Manufacturing

-Similar to the other industries examined, manufacturing companies are investing in marketing and sales and their investment rates seem to be quite uniform at around 20% of revenue.
+Similar to the other industries examined, manufacturing companies are making significant investments in marketing and sales.

-Here’s how it breaks down for the three manufacturers we examined:
+Here’s how it breaks down for the two manufacturers we examined:

-- 59% of marketers expect their organization’s content marketing budget to increase spending in the next 12 months
+- 38% of all respondents expect their content marketing budget to increase in the next 12 months.

 Overall, companies are spending money on marketing because it matters to the bottom line.
 The amount each company spends differs according to a number of factors including business type, revenue and growth goals, but the message is clear: Unless you are Apple, spending less than 10% of your revenue isn’t going to cut it.
 In order to see growth, companies, especially companies in their growth phase, need to invest heavily in the mechanism that promotes, sells and creates this growth.
 That mechanism is marketing.